aces/Loris-MRI/docs/scripts_md/cleanupTarchives.md

 Function that will determine the DICOM archive basename from the `ArchiveLocation` stored in the database.
-It will, among other things, get rid of the `_digit part` that was inserted in the past by the `tarchiveLoader`.
+It will, among other things, get rid of the `_digit part` that was inserted in the past by the `tarchiveLoader.pl`.

 INPUT: `ArchiveLocation` that was stored in the `tarchive` table of the database.